Trading 212 vs Interactive Brokers (IBKR)

 Cost type Trading 212 IBKR Who it hurts most

-Commission €0 (Invest, stocks/ETFs) Low, explicit High-frequency traders
+Commission €0 (Invest, stocks/ETFs) From €1.25/trade (Fixed pricing) High-frequency small-order traders

 Spreads Market/execution dependent Market/execution dependent Infrequent traders less exposed